 Cons: Rope more prone to getting stuck, pulling rocks, etc. Needs a single point anchor

 Overall: The very unique and innovative Escaper is a fantastic device that provides a very lightweight back-up when heading out climbing or ski mountaineering.
-It’s so small and light that it’s easy to just throw in the bottom of a pack before heading out.
+It’s so small and light that it’s easy to just throw it into the bottom of a pack before heading out, just in case.
 It also serves as a good go-to rappel length extender in the right circumstances.
 The Escaper is however a bit technical in its application and so only recommended for experienced users.

 Black Sheep Adventure Sports was provided with a review sample but of course this didn’t influence us in any way.